Amir Chakhmaq Complex: The mosque

-There are inscriptions made of mosaic in Thuluth script of Mohammad al-Hakim on the eastern entrance.

-During the era of Fath Ali Shah, Hossein Attar added a part to its shabestan and restored some parts of the mosque.

 Architecture and fittings

 The prominent structure has a three-storey elaborate façade of symmetrical sunken arched alcoves.
 It is one of the largest hussainia in Iran.
 In the centre are two very tall minarets.
 The spiral staircase in one of the two minarets is said to create a feeling of claustrophobia, while it provides views of Yazd.
 At night, the building is lit up with orange lighting in the alcoves which makes it a spectacle.
 The complex also contains a caravanserai, a tekyeh, a bathhouse, a cold water well, and a confectionery.
 The bathhouse, in the front of the building is around 600 years old.
-Arcades have been added recently on the flanks to provide safety from traffic.
 Only the first floor above the ground level is accessible.

 The complex includes the three-storey tekyeh which used to commemorate the death of Hussein ibn Ali.
 In the corner of the tekyeh, there is a nakhl, described as a "strong, wooden object with very large metal fixtures and studs".
 It was venerated during the Shiite commemoration festival of Ashura.